AI-knows-your-rights/CS224-TC/README.md

 This repository contains the code for the **T&C Ranker** project, developed as part of the **Stanford CS 224N Final Project**.

+We were able to achieve 80% accuracy in predicting the rating of the T&C clauses.

+The document scoring is under improvement while we test different clause extraction methods.

 **Authors:** Ray Hu, Benjamin Ward, and Basant Khalil
 **Mentor:** Jing Huang